 What makes you qualified to do this kind of work?

 I have been supporting families in-home for over 25 years – as a nanny, cook, housekeeper and professional organiser.
 I’ve seen first-hand the joys and struggles of parenthood – in particular motherhood; I can often anticipate the needs of a mama before she might even realise what it is.
-I undertook my postpartum doula training in 2019 with Julia Jones of the Newborn Mothers Collective as well as professional development with local midwife and breastfeeding educator Amberley Harris (from Maternal Instincts by Amberley) and MAMA Melbourne.
-I am also networked with hundreds of doulas Australia-wide through the Doula Network Australia and the Newborn Mothers Alumni group.
-Both groups have very active online groups where information, experience and knowledge is shared.
+I undertook my postpartum doula training in 2019 with Julia Jones of the Newborn Mothers Collective as well as additional professional development with local midwife and breastfeeding educator Amberley Harris of Maternal Instincts by Amberley and MAMA (Midwives and Mothers Australia).
+I am also networked with doulas Australia-wide through the Doula Network Australia and the Newborn Mothers Alumni group.
+Both groups have active online spaces where information, experience, knowledge and support is shared.

 Can you wholly support me without being a mother yourself?

 In truth, this question crossed my mind too.
 Was not having my own birth and motherhood story going to affect my ability to support vulnerable new mothers?

 I truly believe that it’s not the physical experiences of being human that connect us – it’s the emotional ones.
 I have lived many of the heavier emotions that often come with motherhood – pain, sadness, uncertainty and anxiety; just to name a few.
 I have learnt to acknowledge, accept and and sit with these feelings.
 The qualities that make up a mother are universal – vulnerability, empathy, kindness, compassion, patience, generosity and an instinct to nurture.
 I come to you with all these qualities – and while the path that led me to them may not have been motherhood, they are in essence what is important in caring for new mothers.